jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-simplified-access-control-expression-in-text-code.md

 ( Command )
 ```

-So only the accessible elements will end up in the access control literal.
+So only the accessible elements might end up in the access control literal.

 ### Aspects separated

-The various system aspects will always produce their own separate piece of access control literal:
+The various system aspects might always produce their own separate piece of access control literal:

 ```
 Value